JialiZhang1016/Obesity/README.md

 # Obesity Dataset Analysis Project for STAT 6545

-This document outlines the proposal for a data analysis project conducted as a final project for STAT 6545.
+This document outlines the proposal for a data analysis project conducted as a final project for **STAT 6545**.
 Below are the names of the team members who will collaboratively work on this project:

 - **Jiali Zhang**
 - **Maddie Perez**